Cote Sans Dessein, Missouri: History

 A post office was established at Cote Sans Dessein in 1818, and remained in operation until 1907.
 At the time of initial Missouri statehood in 1821, the town was among those proposed as the site for the new state capital of Missouri after its transfer from St. Charles, but it was later decided to locate the capital in Jefferson City due in part to warranted considerations of possible flooding.

-Following early destruction by Missouri River floods, the town was relocated about one mile inland from the Missouri River shore in west-south-central Cote Sans Dessein Township, or about 2 miles southwest of the village of Tebbetts.
-Maps of 1876 show it on the rivershore, and maps of 1897 show it inland from there.
+Following early destruction by Missouri River floods, the town was relocated about one mile inland from the Missouri River shore in west-south-central Cote Sans Dessein Township, or about two miles southwest of the village of Tebbetts.
+Maps of 1876 show it on the shore of the river, and maps of 1897 show it inland from there.
 The second location was also substantially destroyed by floods, at which time many or most survivors moved elsewhere, followed by the shutdown of the post office in 1907.